 Travelling time: 6 hrs 38 min

-Perched at an altitude of 1938 m above the sea level, Nainital, named after the very popular Naini Lake, is one of the most popular hill station of Uttarakhand state.
-Visited by family vacationers and honeymooners in huge numbers, this place has been blessed with natural wonders and scenic beauty, making it the perfect place for a weekend vacation, amidst tranquil ambiance.
+Perched at an altitude of 1938 m above the sea level, Nainital, named after the very popular Naini Lake, is one of the most popular hill stations of Uttarakhand state.
+Visited by family vacationers and honeymooners in huge numbers, this place has been blessed with natural wonders and scenic beauty, making it the perfect place for a weekend vacation during winter, amidst tranquil ambiance.
 Also known as the Lake Paradise, Nainital has a number of tourist attractions such as Naina Peak, Naina Devi temple, the Flatts playground, Govind Ballabh Pant zoo, St. John’s Church, Governor’s house, Eco cave garden, Tiffin top view point and Land’s end.
 Book your evening for a leisure walk at the Mall road.
 Aerial ropeway connecting Mallital and Snow Point should also be tried.
 Enjoy trekking or rock climbing here and shop for some great stuff at the Tibetan market.
 Do not miss the sunset at Hanuman Garhi.

 Distance from Delhi: Around 310 km